-Iron age Celtics had the first recorded shaved mustaches, in about a 1000 BC, according to Siculus (60 BC), an acient Greek historian:
+Iron age Celtics had the first recorded shaved mustaches, in about 1000 BC, according to Siculus (60 BC), an ancient Greek historian:

 “The Gauls (Celtics) are tall of body with rippling muscles...always washing their hair in limewater and they pull it back from the forehead to the nape of the neck...their hair makes it so heavy and coarse that it differs in no respect from the mane of horses.
 Some of them shave the beard...the nobles shave their cheeks but they let the moustache grow until it covers the mouth.”

 The mustache (UK spelling “moustache”) continued to be popular through the middle ages and peaked in the USA in the late 1880s and 90s.
-Facial hair was just not as fashionable during the late Victorian era (late 1800’s).
+Facial hair was just not as fashionable during the late Victorian era (the late 1800s).
 It was often associated with rebels and revolutionary leaders.
-I believe Gillette also contributed to the decline in mustaches being fashionable, by making safety razors more accessible to the every day man, as historically shaving was reserved for the wealthy.
-The wide spread adoption of the safety razor made shaving at home more possible and affordable and not just reserved for the uber rich who would go to a barber weekly.
-It was only in the early part of the 1900's that mustaches fell out of fashion.
+I believe Gillette also contributed to the decline in mustaches being fashionable, by making safety razors more accessible to the everyday man, as historically shaving was reserved for the wealthy.
+The widespread adoption of the safety razor made shaving at home more possible and affordable and not just reserved for the uber-rich who would go to a barber weekly.
+It was only in the early part of the 1900s that mustaches fell out of fashion.

-Throughout history, the mustache and beard have been a sign of male strength, military virtues and as an effective way to attract a mate.
-Mustaches were mandatory with the British Army until 1916, however the USA military believed facial hair impacted the effectiveness of gas masks worn during WWI, and it was at this time, military men were required to shave everyday.
+Throughout history, the mustache and beard have been a sign of male strength, and military virtues, and as an effective way to attract a mate.
+Mustaches were mandatory with the British Army until 1916, however, the US military believed facial hair impacted the effectiveness of gas masks worn during WWI, and it was at this time, military men were required to shave every day.

 Ironically this is a chart that shows which beards and mustaches are compatible with respirators.
 I gotta think someone at the CDC likes a good beard or mustache...they even named some of the popular styles:

-The mustache has grown in popularity again recently, brought on by the “Movember” trend, an initiative to raise awareness for male mental and physical health (and maybe also a little rub to our significant others!).
+The mustache has grown in popularity again recently, brought on, in part, by the “Movember” trend, an initiative to raise awareness for male mental and physical health (and maybe also a little rub to our significant others!).

 Source: Wikipedia